cuelang/cuelang.org/content/en/docs/concepts/logic/_index.md

 This page explains the core concept on which pretty much everthing that is CUE depends.
-It helps to get a top-down understanding and frame of reference, but is not strictly necessary to learn the language.
+It helps to get a top-down understanding and frame of reference, but is not necessary to learn the language.

 <!--
 ## Types ~~and~~ are values